nelsonleeucla/nelsonleeucla.github.io/_posts/2010-03-03-portfolio.md

 paginate: true
 ---

 This photo captures a moment from a video project I completed as part of a recruitment challenge.
 Given 48 hours, I was tasked with creating a video that showcased my video editing skills.
-I chose to produce an advertisement for my own car, using this opportunity to demonstrate creativity and technical proficiency.
+To align with the role's focus on video content creation for product showcases, I chose to produce an advertisement for my car.
 You can watch the final video below:

 ## 48 Hour Video Creation Challenge: <br>Honda Accord Advertisement